importGraph

 Installation

-The installation works exactly like for any Lake package.
+The installation works exactly like for any Lake package, see Lake docs.

 This only relevant if your project does not already require importGraph through another lake package (e.g. mathlib).
 If it does, do not follow these instructions; instead just use the tool with lake exe graph!